ntabin/eli15/Enterprise Patterns/Domain Logic Patterns.md

 ## Table Module
 By definition, it organizes 1 class per table in database and a single instance that contains procedures that will act on data.
 This can be impemented by coding a class and that class contains methods that encapsulates all operations with database.
 This pattern is somewhat like Domain Model but it is simpler.
 The difference is in this pattern, there is no translation of data happening.
 Well it can be a disadvantage but that is debatable

+## Service Layer
+By definition, it is an architectural pattern that organizes services.
+Basically a service layer encapsulates business logic.
+The service layer doesn't care about the UI, it only cares about the business logic.
+Use this pattern when:
+1. You have a business logic that will be repeated.
+2. Codes that will be used by multiple clients.
+For example a loginService will be use by a mobile and desktop client.